 Check sealed system (if fitted) is at correct pressure.

-Advise user to have the system checked at least every twelve months or as
+Advise user to have the system checked at least every twelve months or as specified my manufacturer.

 Advise user of any defects found in writing.